 - 16 chocolate wafer cookies or 8 Oreos

-- ¼ teaspoon (or more) pure peppermint extract
+- 1/4 teaspoon pure peppermint extract or more to taste

 - Optional garnishes: crushed Oreos, crushed candy canes or mini chocolate chips